12 Essential Books About Color

 There are so many great books about color theory and history, but very few that give you a basic understanding of how to use color in your life.
 My friend Rebecca Atwood is a designer whose textile and wallpaper designs are the stuff dreams are made of.
 Her first book on pattern earned a permanent spot on my desk before I’d ever met her.
 So I was so excited when she told me she was working on a book about color.

 This recently-released book walks you through a process for getting in touch with your own color preferences.
 And helping you build a palette that will make anything from your home to your wardrobe feel joyfully your own.
 This is not one of those books of stunning, unachievable interiors.
 It’s beautiful alright.
 But it’s packed with accessible inspiration that will show you exactly how to get started, even if your most adventurous color decision to date has been pairing oatmeal with ecru.
 Get it here.

 Interaction of Color

 A classic by one of the masters of color theory that reveals the ways in which colors morph and shift depending on how they are arranged.
 Albers shows how one yellow can look drastically different when placed on a blue vs. a brown background.
-On the flip side, he shows how two different blues can be made to seem almost identical if placed on contrasting grounds.
-I find this book so indispensable I actually have two copies, the result of a day when I couldn’t find it and immediately went out and bought another.
+On the flip side, he shows how two different blues can seem almost identical if you place them on contrasting grounds.
+I find this book so indispensable I actually have two copies.
+The result of a day when I couldn’t find it and immediately went out and bought another.
 A must-have.